• Marion

 How To Succeed in Business

 Another big treat is the appearance of Marion Markham as Smitty.
-She leads the chorus through “Coffee Break” with high style and good spontaneity.
+She leads the chorus through “Coffee Break” with high

 The New Haven Register